 ii.
-Business Continuity Planning (BCP)
+Business Continuity Management (BCM)

-The BCP provides guidance on overall business continuity plan lifecycle.
+The BCM Policy and Procedure provides guidance on overall business continuity life-cycle.
 The BCP manual explains the procedures to be followed to ensure timely and orderly resumption of business operations through its ability to execute plans with minimal interruption to critical business operations and with reasonable certainty.

-The BCP Manual is followed during major incident, which requires BCP invocation.
-Departmental BCP Team plan is activated after BCP invocation.
+The BCM Policy and Procedure is followed during major incident/disaster, which requires BCP invocation.
+Departmental BCM Team plans are activated after BCP invocation.